ahmed703/CodeForces-800/CPP/README.md

-# CodeForces-800
-This repository contains my own solution tries on the 800-problems on codeforces.com website.
+This sub-folder contains my own solution tries using CPP on the 800-problems on codeforces.com website.